Board of Directors

 Sonja serves or has served as a director of the Western Association of Venture Capitalists (WAVC), the Foundation Board of the McIntire School of Commerce at the University of Virginia, the Thomas Jefferson Foundation and Meals on Wheels of San Francisco.
 She is also the past President of the WAVC.
 Sonja is a supporter of the arts and has helped with the creation of SCKBSTD, an original musical by three-time Grammy award winning singer-songwriter Bruce Hornsby, and “The Glass Ceiling”, the dramatic untold documentary of Pasang Lhamu Sherpa’s quest to become the first Sherpa woman to summit Mt.
 Everest.
 She is the founder of Project Glimmer, a non-profit organization that provides holiday gifts to women and teens.
 Sonja is a graduate of the University of Virginia (B.S. in Commerce with distinction) and the Harvard University Graduate School of Business Administration (M.B.A.).

-Alison Levine, Board Member
+Alison Levine, Board Advisor

 Team captain, American Women’s Everest Expedition